bbauska/webdev-G4G/08-aiImageGenerator/README.md

 </ul>

 <h3>3.
 Unsupervised Learning</h3>
-In Unsupervised Learning the model is trained on unlabeled dataset to discover patterns or structures.
+<p>In Unsupervised Learning the model is trained on unlabeled dataset to discover patterns
+or structures.</p>

 <ul>
   <li><a href="https://www.geeksforgeeks.org/machine-learning/unsupervised-learning/">